-- 1. The following documents, inter alia, may be deemed to provide proof of residence or transit: - an entry stamp affixed to the travel document by the requested Member State - an exit stamp of a State adjacent to a Member State, taking into account the travel route and date of the frontier crossing - an entry stamp affixed to a false or falsified travel document by the requested Member State - travel tickets issued by name which can formally establish entry - fingerprints - a valid residence permit - a valid visa issued by the requested Member State - an embarkation/disembarkation card showing the date of entry into the territory of the requested Member State - 2.
-A presumption of residence or transit may be established, inter alia, by the following indicative evidence: - statements by officials - statements by third parties - statements by the person to be transferred - an expired residence permit issued by the requested Member State, whatever the type - an expired visa issued by the requested Member State - documents issued by name in the territory of the requested Member State - travel tickets - hotel bills - cards for access to public or private amenities in the Member States - appointment cards for doctors, dentists, etc. - data showing that the person to be transferred has used the services of a facilitator or travel agency - 3.
-In so far as the Member States take into account the means of proof listed under point 1 when concluding future readmission agreements, these shall provide conclusive proof of residence or transit.
-In principle, no further investigation shall be carried out.
-Evidence to the contrary shall, however, be admissible (e.g. showing a document to be falsified or forged). - 4.
-In so far as the Member States take into account the evidence listed under point 2 when concluding future readmission agreements, such evidence shall establish a presumption of residence or transit.
-It is by nature rebuttable by evidence to the contrary.
+- 1. The following documents, inter alia, may be deemed to provide proof of residence or transit: - an entry stamp affixed to the travel document by the requested Member State - an exit stamp of a State adjacent to a Member State, taking into account the travel route and date of the frontier crossing - an entry stamp affixed to a false or falsified travel document by the requested Member State - travel tickets issued by name which can formally establish entry - fingerprints

+• a valid residence permit

+- a valid visa issued by the requested Member State - an embarkation/disembarkation card showing the date of entry into the territory of the requested Member State - 2.
+A presumption of residence or transit may be established, inter alia, by the following indicative evidence: - statements by officials - statements by third parties

-&lt;sup>209 SCH/Com-ex (97) 39 rev. - Article 2 of the Protocol to the Amsterdam Treaty integrating the Schengen acquis into the framework of the European Union provides that from the date of entry into force of the Treaty of Amsterdam, the Schengen acquis, including the decisions of the Executive Committee established by the Schengen agreements which have been adopted before this date, shall immediately apply to the thirteen Member States referred to in Article 1, without prejudice to the provisions of paragraph 2 of this Article.
+&lt;sup>170 SCH/Com-ex (97) 39 rev. - Article 2 of the Protocol to the Amsterdam Treaty integrating the Schengen acquis into the framework of the European Union provides that from the date of entry into force of the Treaty of Amsterdam, the Schengen acquis, including the decisions of the Executive Committee established by the Schengen agreements which have been adopted before this date, shall immediately apply to the thirteen Member States referred to in Article 1, without prejudice to the provisions of paragraph 2 of this Article.
 From the same date, the Council will substitute itself for the said Executive Committee.